 - Graduate school transcript

 All materials need to be submitted through the APPI Online Applicant Portal.(https://www.appic.org/AAPI-APPA#APP).

 The deadline is Nov.
 1 each year.

-Interns match to one of our three training tracks:
+Interns match to one of our two training tracks:

 - Adult Track (full time at our adult clinic)